This page is about signs and symptoms of secondary breast cancer, which is when breast cancer has spread to another part of the body.

-It’s natural to worry about secondary breast cancer, which happens if breast cancer cells have spread from the first (primary) cancer in the breast to other parts of the body.
+It’s natural to worry about breast cancer spreading to other parts of the body.

 While it’s important to get any new and persistent symptoms checked, remember that aches and pains in the bones can be due to ageing, arthritis or side effects of treatment for primary breast cancer.
 Breathlessness and a cough can be symptoms of a cold or flu-type illness.
 And many people experience tiredness and loss of appetite after cancer treatment.